Updated: 1 day ago

 Vomit Watermelon Whiskey Wine

 Common Household Oil Based Stains - For these stains, use Goo Gone® .
-Follow directions on package, then complete Procedures A, B and C.
+Follow directions on the package, then complete Procedures A, B and C.

 Butter Lipstick Margarine